blockdeep/libro/src/critical/Avoid_Unwrap_Usage_Inside_Runtime.md

 # Avoid Unwrap Usage Inside Runtime

-**Severity**: <span style="color:red;">Critical</span>
+**Severity**: Critical

 ## Description

-Using `unwrap()` and similar methods for error handling can cause runtime panics, leading to crashes or block production stoppage if unexpected conditions arise.
-Explicit error handling provides more robust and predictable behavior, especially in production environments.
+Using `unwrap()` and similar methods for error handling in Substrate runtime development can lead to runtime panics, which are particularly dangerous in a decentralized network.
+Such panics can cause block production to halt, disrupt the network, and compromise the reliability of the blockchain.
+Explicit error handling ensures more robust and predictable behavior, safeguarding the system against unexpected conditions in production environments.

 ## What should be avoided

-Using `unwrap()` for error handling can result in runtime panics, which are not user-friendly and may lead to unexpected application crashes:
+The following example demonstrates how using `unwrap()` for error handling can result in runtime panics, which are neither user-friendly nor safe in a blockchain context:

 ```rust
 // Create an empty vector: [ ]